Data-to-Insight-Center/LIDO/README.md

 ## Hardware Requirement

-1. This software can be deployed on physcial resources or VM instance with public network interface.
+1. This software can be deployed on physcial resources or on a VM instance that has a public network interface.
-2. For public access, it requries 2 open ports which iptables rules allow traffic through the firware for web service and Cordra.
+2. For public access, 2 open ports are required with iptables rules allowing traffic through the firewall for both LIDO and Cordra.

 ## Building the Dependencies

 1. Cordra (Object Service):

    1. download the Cordra service from https://cordra.org/index.html
-   2. follow the instruction, install and run the Cordra service
+   2. follow the instructions to install and run the Cordra service
       1. create the proper types in Cordra (please follow the `CordraREADME.md` under the `doc`)

 2. Unis Service with IBP